csdj92/Local-event-finder-JS/README.md

 Change directory to project-frontend.

-open the index.html file in any browser.
+Open the index.html file in any browser.

 ## Usage